aantonelli94/aantonelli94.github.io/_pages/research.md

 ------------------

 Lost in the elegance of the black-hole solutions to the Einstein equations, it is sometimes easy to forget that such objects are very much **astrophysical**.
 Perhaps the most astounding astrophysical observations of black holes concern the *supermassive black holes* at the centre of most galaxies.
 These are key ingredients in our current understanding of how galaxies form.
+Their observations with the LISA interferometer could also allow very high precision GW astrophysics.

->In my research I focus on understanding the astrophysical environments of supermassive black holes (including Sgr A\*, the behemoth in our cosmic backyard), and whether they could have an observational impact on detectable LISA sources or on galaxy formation.
+>In my research I focus on understanding how we can use future observations with the LISA mission to learn something about the environments of supermassive black holes, including Sgr A\*, the behemoth in our cosmic backyard.

 [Projects](/research_areas/astrophysics){: .btn--research}